• Skip to primary navigation

 Can it be frozen?

-Yes, chana dal freezes well.
-To freeze, allow reaching room temperature then transfer to freezer-safe containers and freeze for up to 3 months.
+Yes, chana dal freezes very well.
+Let it cool to room temperature, then transfer it to freezer-safe containers or bags.
+It can be frozen for up to 3 months.

 How to reheat dal?

-You can reheat any dal using a microwave as well as on the stovetop.
-If reheating frozen dal in a microwave, de-freeze it first.
+You can reheat chana dal either in the microwave or on the stovetop.
+If you're reheating frozen dal in the microwave, thaw it first for more even heating.

-• Spices get burned very fast so don't leave them unattended in the cooking pot.
-Also, make sure the oil is not too hot when you add the spices.
+• Spices can burn very quickly, so don't leave them unattended.
+Also, make sure the oil isn't too hot before adding the whole spices.

-• In India, people don't mind whole spices in their curries and they just move them to a side while eating.
-If you don't want to do that, remove the big whole spices once the dish is cooked.
+• In India, it's common to leave whole spices in curries and simply move them aside while eating.
+If you prefer, remove the larger whole spices before serving.

-• Slightly mash some cooked chana dal with a ladle and then cook for another 2-3 minutes for a nice creamy texture of the dish.
+• For a creamier texture, lightly mash some of the cooked dal with a ladle and simmer for another 2-3 minutes.

 Frequently asked questions